usegalaxy-no/ansible-system-compliance-check/README.md

 005-nfsexports

-- check whether the nfs-shares are exported correctly
+- checks whether the nfs-shares are exported correctly

+006-postgres

+- checks whether the postgresql db is open and readable